Oceanswave/weaviate-multimodal-demo/README.md

 Follow the instructions in Weviate's clip-multi-modal-text-image-search demo to create the necessary schema with your own data.

-The WEAVIATE_GRAPHQL_URL envvar will be used to indicate the URL of the Weaviate instance.
+The NEXT_PUBLIC_WEAVIATE_GRAPHQL_URL envvar will be used to indicate the URL of the Weaviate instance.